bioinform/somaticseq/README.md

 --strelka-indel    /PATH/TO/RESULTS/Strelka/results/variants/somatic.indels.vcf.gz \
 --inclusion-region /PATH/TO/RESULTS/captureRegion.bed \
 --exclusion-region /PATH/TO/RESULTS/blackList.bed \
---gatk             /opt/GATK/GenomeAnalysisTK.jar
+--gatk             /opt/GATK3/GenomeAnalysisTK.jar
 ```
-* For all those VCF files, either .vcf or .vcf.gz are acceptable.
+* For all those input VCF files, either .vcf or .vcf.gz are acceptable.
-* You must make sure all the input files (i.e., VCF, BAM, FASTA, etc.) are sorted the same way.
-Otherwise, the results would not be valid.
+* You must make sure all the input files (i.e., VCF, BAM, FASTA, etc.) are sorted identically.
+Otherwise, the results would not be valid, because the program does not check for proper ordering.
-* Some additional parameters:
+* Additional parameters for training/prediction:
     * ```--truth-snv```:        if you have ground truth VCF file for SNV
     * ```--truth-indel```:      if you have a ground truth VCF file for INDEL
-    * ```--ada-r-script```:     $somaticseq/r_scripts/ada_model_builder_ntChange.R to train, if you have ground truths supplised.
+    * ```--ada-r-script```:     $somaticseq/r_scripts/ada_model_builder_ntChange.R to build classifiers (.RData files), if you have ground truths supplied.
-    * ```--classifier-snv```:   classifier previously built for SNV
+    * ```--classifier-snv```:   classifier (.RData file) previously built for SNV
-    * ```--classifier-indel```: classifier previously built for INDEL
+    * ```--classifier-indel```: classifier (.RData file) previously built for INDEL
     * ```--ada-r-script```:     $somaticseq/r_scripts/ada_model_predictor.R to use the classifiers specified above to make predictions
 * Do not worry if Python throws the following warning.
-This occurs when SciPy attempts a statistical test with empty data, e.g., when there is no variant read in the matched normal, resulting in NaN in the output.
+This occurs when SciPy attempts a statistical test with empty data, e.g., z-scores between reference- and variant-supporting reads will be NaN if there is no reference read at a position.
    ```
      RuntimeWarning: invalid value encountered in double_scalars
      z = (s - expected) / np.sqrt(n1*n2*(n1+n2+1)/12.0)